Krishna1694/AI-Assistant/Readme.md

 ```

-**You can start giving voice commands, such as:**
+**You can start interacting with Zion**

+- Start by saying the hotword "Jarvis"

+- Once detected, Zion will:

+  1. Play a chime sound to signal it's ready for your voice command.

+  2. Listen to your command.
+Following are some examples

     - "What is the time?"

     - "Open google" then follow with "search for {any query}"

     - "Go to sleep"

     - "Stop"

 Zion will also answer general questions intelligently by utilizing the local OpenHermes model on Zion_AI.py.

+**Note**: Hotword detection is only enables for Zion_AI.py not for Zion_pre_defined.

 ## Acknowledgments
 This project was made possible with the help of ChatGPT, which provided guidance in coding, troubleshooting, and implementing features.
 Special thanks to OpenAI for making ChatGPT available!